abeersobhy/Dual_Comm_Bridge/README.md

 ## 🚀 How to Use

-1. **Flash the STM32** code using STM32CubeIDE or ST-Link Utility (where the .bin & .hex files are available on Debug file).
+1. **Flash the STM32** code using STM32CubeIDE or ST-Link Utility (where the .bin & .hex files are available on Debug folder).
 2. **Upload the Arduino** `.ino` sketch using the Arduino IDE.
 3. **Open two Serial Monitors:** **CoolTerm Recommended**
    - STM32 COM port @ `9600 baud`